 Recently Uploaded Resources

 This describes the resources of The Duchenne Registry and Parent Project Muscular Dystrophy’s online platforms.
 The authors of these materials are Parent Project Muscular Dystrophy staff, RTI staff, and community advisors (individuals with Duchenne, parents, clinical and research experts).
 The need for these tools and content were identified through: voting and ranking at PPMD annual meetings; social media and social engagement platforms; advisory committees, work groups and roundtables; survey and interview data.
 Duchenne Registry 10-year report: Objective is to report, in a community-friendly approach, aggregated data from the registry.
-Clinical Trials: This section helps parents and people with Duchenne and...
+Published on January 15, 2019.
+Clinical Trials: This section helps parents...

 A guidance document from the Research Innovations Workgroup of the PCORnet Research Committee.
 Published: September 4, 2018 Authors: Tim Carey, Tom Carton, Elizabeth Cope, Sue Friedman, Rebecca Moultrie, Jamie Roberts, and Frances Weaver